****** Skara Brae and Neolithic Science

 The number 13 is often found in the Hebridean stone circles, like Callanish.

 I had this idea they could roll this ball to make regular indentations in a clay surface, like you find them on the plateaus around Maeshowe-type chambers, these impressed patterns in the clay could then be filled with pebbles to design numbers.
-I think the clay surfaces around the chambers which were no doubt applied to keep the surroundings of the cairn from soaking up water, that these clay surfaces were used to draw figures in, make calculations on and keep records by.
+I think the clay surfaces around the chambers which were no doubt applied to keep the surroundings of the cairn from soaking up water, that these clay surfaces were also used to draw figures in, make calculations on and keep records by.

 Even the Greeks used pebbles to count and had no symbols for numbers.
 The word ‘calculus’ means ‘pebble’ in Greek and is directly related to ‘calculating’ with pebbles.